It’s more than french toast, sweet potato pie, and being there.

-What’s funny, is that, my grandmother – the mastermind behind this nostalgic symbol of love and goodness that I’m fantasizing about now – wasn’t even the lovey dove type you might imagine despite all these memories I have of her.
-She was quintessentially southern: proper, reserved, a person who kept things ‘close to their chest,’ a stickler for etiquette and appearances, and a woman whom – regardless of your background or upbringing – you said, “Yes Ma’am” and “No Ma’am” to without hesitation.
+What’s funny is that my grandmother, the mastermind behind this nostalgic symbol of love and goodness that I’m fantasizing about now, wasn’t even the lovey dove type you might imagine.
+She was instead quintessentially southern proper.
+A reserved woman who kept things ‘close to her chest’; a stickler for etiquette and appearances; and a woman whom (regardless of your background or upbringing) you said, “Yes Ma’am” and “No Ma’am” to without hesitation.
 In fact, my grandmother and I actually weren’t even that close in comparison to myself and other family members.
-But whether her stern self intended to or not, there was a lot of love in her cooking, in that french toast, and that love was passed on to others.
+But whether her stern self intended to or not, there was a lot of love in her cooking and in that french toast, and that love was felt by others.

 (Featured photo is my grandmother serving food to my uncle.
 Something I can assure you happened often.
 He’s a big boy.)

 So whether she would have owned up to it or not, love is what made that french toast and those moments so special.

 But that wasn’t what I was feeling this morning necessarily when I thought about french toast.
-I wasn’t melancholy in my high carb day dreaming.
-I was actually happy and filled with love.
+I wasn’t melancholy in my high carb day dreaming, I was actually happy and filled with love.
 Because a few years ago I discovered I could make my grandmothers french toast myself.
-I discovered I could continue the magic of the french toast myself.
-Most importantly, by making that oh-so-tasty treat, I could share the love that it meant for me, and the love I have for those close to me now, by making it.
+I discovered I could continue the magic of the french toast, and, most importantly, I could share the love that it meant for me with those close to me now.

 To be able to make their hearts and their bellies full, and to pass on what my grandmother had taught me with her simple act of sustenance.